int-brain-lab/iblenv/docs_gh_pages/one_docs/one_reference.md

 .tsv: tab-delimited text file.
 This is recommended over comma-separated files since text fields often have commas in.
 All rows should have the same number of columns.
 The first row contains tab-separated names for each column.

 .bin: flat binary file.
-It's better to use .npy for storing binary dat,a but some recording systems save in flat binary.
+It's better to use .npy for storing binary data but some recording systems save in flat binary.
 Rather than convert them, you can ALFize a flat binary file by adding a metadata file, which specifies the number of columns (as the size of the "columns" array) and the binary datatype as a top-level key "dtype", using numpy naming conventions.

 ### Relations